 Orphanages were established to ease the situation for families in need.
 Sometimes children became orphans when one parent died and the other parent could not financially care for the child.
 Occasionally, when both parents were living and funds were short, it was necessary to send one or more children to an orphanage.

 Over the past 150 years, numerous orphan homes were established in St. Louis by religious organizations to care for the young.
-The box to the left contains a link to some of the orphanages located in St. Louis.
+The box to the right contains a link to some of the orphanages located in St. Louis.
 Various institutions had certain criteria for accepting the children.
 Some housed only children younger than three years; others accepted only children older than three.
 Many facilities helped families of a specific religion.
 One home took in “delinquent, neglected, and incorrigible girls.”

 The famous Orphan Trains also stopped in St. Louis.
 The idea was to remove children from the polluted, crowded cities and place them in the country, preferably where they could work on farms.
 State and national organizations help descendants of the Orphan Train riders.